Author: Mariska Van Der Velden and Liesbeth Tromp

 Members: £45 + VAT Standard: £70 + VAT

-The climate emergency is challenging engineers to consider a broader palette of non-traditional and/or novel structural materials.
+The climate emergency is challenging engineers to consider a broader palette of non-traditional and novel structural materials.
 The Novel materials series explores how engineers can approach both design and construction with these materials in mind, and it offers practical advice on what to consider to utilise them successfully within projects.
 In this webinar:

 Mariska Van Der Velden, Eckersley O'Callaghan Engineers, presents on innovative uses of glass and its application as a structural material, with a review of various case studies.
 She also looks at the application of load combinations in the upcoming Eurocode update and analyses briefly how structural glass can be used as a circular material.